Who We Are

 Cardiovascular Disease / High Blood Pressure / High Cholesterol

 If cardiovascular disease runs in your family, or if your blood pressure or cholesterol levels are high, ask your doctor about taking medications to control blood pressure and cholesterol.
 Your doctor can also advise you about whether you’ll benefit from taking a daily aspirin.
-For women, this is usually by age 65.

 To preserve bone mass, avoid all tobacco products, limit your alcohol intake, get adequate calcium and Vitamin D, and do weight-bearing exercises such as walking.
 Risks of bone fragility are greatest after menopause, so supplement your diet with 1,200 mg of calcium plus at least 1,000 IU of Vitamin D3 starting at age 50.